 8. I have no time to cook.
 What should I do?

 Life can get hectic, especially if you’re balancing family, home, career, exercise, hobbies, community activities, etc. This is where some planning in advance comes in handy: you can choose to devote one day a week to preparing lots of meals to last you and your family a few days, use a slow cooker to have a meal ready when you get home from work, ask family members to help you with some food prep and cleaning afterwards.
 I hear lots of stories from people saying that all of the above can not be applied to their life because they are just too busy, but my reply is always “Where there’s a will, there’s a way”.
 If you want to stay healthy and active, you can find your way to do it!
 If all fails, just Google some tips on time management and meal planning – you’ll be sure to find at least some helpful tips.

-9. How can I convince my family that I’m not causing damage to myself with an active plant-strong lifestyle?
+9. How can I convince my family that I’m not causing damage to myself with an active vegan lifestyle?

 Trust me: everyone who has ever made a switch to veganism has gone through some tough conversations with opinionated family members/friends/coworkers etc. And if you participate in athletic activities, the concerns over your health – both physical and mental – grows that much higher!
 As much as you want to prove them all wrong, the defensive approach just doesn’t work: you can tell them about all the research you’ve done, and how great you’ve been feeling following this diet, yet your friends and family might still not be convinced.